 Tucked in the mountains under a canopy of cool shade, this campground creates a peaceful and secluded environment for visitors, offering the best that the Great Smoky Mountains National park has to offer.

-More than 100 campsites are available at Cosby Campground on a first-come, first-served basis and 26 campsites are available for advanced reservations.
+More than 100 campsites are available at Cosby TN Campgrounds on a first-come, first-served basis and 26 campsites are available for advanced reservations.
 All campsites accommodate tents and, even when all reservation sites are booked, tent campers are likely to find a great site anytime except Memorial Day, July Fourth and Labor Day weekends.
 RV sites are less common and reservations are recommended on busy weekends.
 Call (423) 487-2683 to check availability.
 This campground is usually quieter and without the hustle and bustle of the busier campgrounds.
 Come and give this campground a try!

 World-renowned for its diversity of plant and animal life, the beauty of its ancient mountains and the quality of its remnants of Southern Appalachian culture, Great Smoky Mountains is Americas most visited national park.

 At 2,460 feet, Cosby Campground provides a moderate climate, characterized by mild winters and hot, humid summers.